Waggoner & Ball Logo

 Layered planning to anticipate future shocks while addressing ongoing stresses, guided by community values and goals.

-Phase 2 of Resilient Hampton is a study of opportunities and conceptual designs to implement for Newmarket Creek, an urban waterway that routinely floods.
-Projects aim to improve safety and encourage investment, include transforming a drainage ditch into a linear park that stores more water to reduce flooding, elevating a roadway in conjunction with a shared use trail and bioswales, retrofitting a detention pond to store more water and create a nature park, and a grant program for residents to install green infrastructure.
-These projects are funded through an innovative environmental impact bond (EIB) to help finance resilience projects, and are currently advancing toward construction.
+The Resilient Hampton: Newmarket Creek Water Plan studied opportunities and conceptual designs to implement for a tidal urban waterway that routinely floods.
+Pilot projects, designed by Waggonner & Ball and Moffatt & Nichol, funded by innovative Environmental Impact bonds aim to improve safety and encourage investment, including transforming a drainage ditch into a linear park, elevating a roadway in conjunction with a shared-use trail, and retrofitting a detention pond to store more water and create a nature park.

 Client